maxbezs/max-bezs-guide/Body.md

 ### Thematic Break

 The `<hr>` HTML element represents a thematic break between paragraph-level elements.
 It is typically rendered as a horizontal rule.
+Use it as a decorative horizontal and vertical separator and don't use div to imitate the `<hr/>` properties.

-The general structure of the `<hr>` should look like this:
+The general use of the `<hr>` should look like this:

 ```html
    <p>This is the end of a paragraph.</p>
    <hr>